Alexander Blok: Decline in health

 By 1921 Blok had become disillusioned with the Russian Revolution.
 He had not written any poetry for three years.
 He complained to Maksim Gorky that his "faith in the wisdom of humanity" had ended, and explained to his friend Korney Chukovsky why he could not write poetry any more: "All sounds have stopped.
 Can't you hear that there are no longer any sounds?"
-Within a few days Blok became sick.
+Within a few days Blok became sick with asthma; he had earlier developed scurvy as well.
 His doctors requested that he be sent abroad for medical treatment, but he was not allowed to leave the country.

-Gorky pleaded for a visa.
+Gorky pleaded for a visa on Blok's behalf.
 On 29 May 1921, he wrote to Anatoly Lunacharsky: "Blok is Russia's finest poet.
 If you forbid him to go abroad, and he dies, you and your comrades will be guilty of his death."
 A resolution on departure for Blok was signed by members of the Political Bureau of the Central Committee on 23 July 1921.
 But on 29 July Gorky asked permission for Blok's wife to accompany him, since Blok's health had deteriorated sharply.
-Permission for Liubov' Dmitrievna Blok to leave Russia was signed by Molotov on 1 August 1921, but Gorky was notified only on 6 August.
-The permission was delivered on 10 August, after Blok had already died.
+Permission for Liubov' Dmitrievna Blok to leave Russia was signed by Molotov on 1 August 1921, but Gorky did not receive notification until 6 August.
+The permission was delivered on 10 August, but Blok had already died on 7 August.

 Several months earlier, Blok had delivered a celebrated lecture on Alexander Pushkin, the memory of whom he believed to be capable of uniting White and Soviet Russian factions.